Choosing one of our villas near Palermo Sicily for your holiday will allow you to move easily and visit Palermo and its main attractions.

-However, if you are a couple and you prefer a more proportionate accommodation, our catalogue also offers apartments in Palermo and luxury apartments in Sicily.
+However, if you are a couple and you prefer a more proportionate accommodation, our catalog also offers apartments in Palermo and luxury apartments in Sicily.

 Tourist tour in Palermo

 So, what are you waiting for?
-Look now at our Villas near Palermo Sicily catalogue and choose your favourite!
+Look now at our Villas near Palermo Sicily catalog and choose your favorite!